98% of our customers would recommend us to friends and family!

-We require the most rigorous qualifications of our World History tutors, in addition to a background check.
+We require the most rigorous qualifications from World History tutors, in addition to a background check.

-Tutors deliver personally tailored lessons from exceptional World History tutors in a one-on-one setting.
+Tutors deliver personally tailored World History lessons in a one-on-one setting.

-We offer an unparalleled satisfaction guarantee with our World History tutors.
+We offer an unparalleled satisfaction guarantee with your World History tutors.

 World History Tutoring

 Customized private in-home and online tutoring

-Varsity Tutors offers World History tutoring by highly credentialed tutors.
-We'll help you learn World History through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.
+Experience World History tutoring by highly credentialed tutors.
+Top tutors will help you learn World History through one-on-one tutoring in the comfort of your home, online, or any other location of your choice.

 Selected World History Tutors

 These outstanding tutors are available and excited to help you conquer World History.
 They have attended renowned programs like MIT, Stanford, UChicago, Yale, Harvard, UPenn, Notre Dame, Amherst, UC Berkeley, Northwestern, Rice, Columbia, WashU, Emory, Brown, Johns Hopkins, Vanderbilt, UNC, Michigan, UCLA, and additional high-caliber institutions.

 How your tutor helps you master: World History

 SETTING WORLD HISTORY LEARNING TARGETS

 Your personal learning style and needs will be assessed by our educational director to ensure your key goals are met in World History.

 RECOGNIZING AREAS OF IMPROVEMENT

 Your instructor will identify your current skill level in World History, as well as specific weaknesses to be addressed.

 PERSONALLY DESIGNED LESSONS